Breaststroke Breathing Technique

-Breaststroke breathing usually occurs naturally as overall breaststroke technique action has a natural body lift which gives the ideal breathing point with each stroke.
+Breaststroke breathing usually occurs naturally as the overall breaststroke technique has a natural body lift, giving the ideal breathing point with each stroke.

 Inhalation occurs at the end of the in-sweep as the body allows the head to lift clear of the water.
-The head should be lifted enough for the mouth to clear the surface and inhale, but not excessively to keep the frontal resistance created by this movement to a minimum.
+The head raises enough for the mouth to clear the surface and inhale, but not excessively, to keep the frontal resistance created by this movement to a minimum.

 The head returns to the water to exhale as the arms stretch forward to begin their recovery phase.

-FREE EBOOK: all of the technique tips here can be found in my 'Breaststroke Technique' book, along with a couple of bonus drills to help you perfect some essential parts of the stroke.
+FREE EBOOK: all technique tips here can be found in my 'Breaststroke Technique' book, along with a couple of bonus drills to help you perfect some essential parts of the stroke.

 Don't miss out!
 Click here to grab a FREE copy of my book.